-Two Acts, Book Musical, Rated PG
+2 Acts, Book Musical, Rated PG-13

-2006 Revised Version
+Revised Version (2006)

 A prince learns the true meaning of glory, love and war in this iconic musical allegory.

 Equally as poignant as a black-box production as a splashy, spectacle-driven extravaganza, Pippin'smessage is universal and will connect with audiences across the age spectrum.

 Visit the Pippin page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 Bob Fosse was the only director to win a Tony, an Oscar, and an Emmy in the same year (1973).
 He won two Tonys (direction and choreography) for Pippin, an Oscar for Cabaret and an Emmy for Liza with a Z.